-Erin Scott, who has a wealth of championship coaching and playing experience, enters her seventh season as head coach of the UTSA women's tennis program this season.
+Erin Scott enters her eighth season as the head coach of the UTSA women's tennis program.
 Scott was named the third head coach in school history on Dec.
 18, 2006.

-In her first six seasons, Scott has mentored 11 Southland Conference All-Academic honorees, four All-Southland selections and one CoSIDA second-team Academic All-District VI selection.
+In her first seven seasons, Scott has mentored 16 conference all-academic honorees, four All-Southland Conference selections and one CoSIDA second-team Academic All-District VI selection.
 She guided the Roadrunners to the 2009 Southland Tournament Championship Match, a first for the program in six years.

 With limited upperclassmen in 2010 and '11, the Roadrunners recorded 10 victories.